-Next, you will stop in a Mazovian town called Lowicz known for its folk art: multi-coloured clothes and exceptional cut-outs made of paper.
-There, a local family will host you for traditional Polish dinner.
+Next, you will stop in a Mazovian town called Lowicz known for its folk art: multi-colored clothes and exceptional cut-outs made of paper.
+There, a local family will host you for a traditional Polish dinner.
 Their cottage is located just at the foot of the Lowicz Castle.
 You will experience Polish hospitality by being welcomed with bread & salt.
-During the meal you will have a chance to talk to the family about their everyday life.
+During the meal, you will have a chance to talk to the family about their everyday life.
 After dinner, you will arrive in Warsaw.

 *Elevator service at Wieliczka Salt Mine (subject to confirmation on the spot; the service depends on the technical condition of the elevator)

 Overnight in Warsaw.